 Can I get a mortgage based on my income as a foster carer?

-In principle, the answer to this question is “yes” – assuming you meet other appropriate criteria that are not necessarily related to your income.
+In principle, the answer to this question is “yes” you can get a mortgage based on your income as a foster carer – assuming you meet other appropriate mortgage affordability criteria that are not necessarily related to your income.

-The reason we might be able to help you find foster parent mortgages is because we know of mortgage providers who will take 100% of your gross foster parent allowances into consideration as part of their affordability calculations.
+The reason we might be able to help you find foster parent mortgages is that we know of mortgage providers who will take 100% of your gross Foster Carer Allowance into consideration as part of their affordability criteria.

 How much deposit will I need for a foster parent mortgage?